edge-ml/docs/README.md

 ```

 ## Overview
-This wiki page gives you a quick intro into edge-ml.
+The docs give you a quick intro into edge-ml.
 - **[Before you start](#Before-you-start)**
     - [How is edge-ml organized?](#How-is-edge-ml-organized)
     - [Register](#Register)